Addressing a growing labor crisis among quick-service restaurants, startup Vistry is harnessing AI to automate the process of taking orders.

 “Pandemic uncertainty continues to impact dining, along with consumer expectations of a seamless, operationally excellent experience on every platform and touchpoint,” said Susan Beardslee, principal analyst with ABI Research.
 “Behind the scenes, providers must enable integrated, near real-time digital solutions to address everything from supplies to staffing to delivery optimization.”

 Vistry promises its solutions will be easy to deploy, fully integrated with existing restaurant systems, secure and private.
-They’ll also provide sophisticated real-time dashboards, so restaurant operators can better understand a growing number of sales channels — from drive-through lines to dining rooms to delivery services.
+They’ll also provide sophisticated real-time dashboards, so restaurant operators can better understand a growing number of sales channels — from drive-thru lines to dining rooms to delivery services.

 “All the expectations have changed, all of us want food faster, and we want to make sure the quality is preserved,” Kureishy said.